 However, The New Education Fellowship, an international group promoting educational improvement and pedagogical reform, had an influential membership active in New Zealand in the 1930s and 1940s.
-A significant conference held in 1937, supported by the Labour Government and set up by Peter Fraser educational field.
+A significant conference held in 1937, supported by the Labour Government and set up by Peter Fraser (as Deputy Prime Minister and Minister of Education) brought to New Zealand a range of overseas educationalists and reformers to stimulate debate in the educational field.
 Although this far-reaching conference laid the basis for the shape of the later education sector, vocational education is noted more for its absence than anything else.
 There were only four references, in total, to vocational education throughout the conference, despite the presence of papers relating to "educational democracy" and "equality" (Abbiss, 1998).